Buyers and Sellers Agency in North Carolina

 Pick an Agent

 There are some RealTAURS and some RealTURDS out there.
 Google whoever you plan to work with.
-Look at their background, experience and whether or not they have been arrested or had trouble with the NC Real Estate Commission.
+Look at their background and experience: NC Real Estate Commission.
 Interview your agent, preferably in person.
 Look to see if they are listening and communicating with you effectively.
 The relationship with your Realtor can get personal.
 Buying or selling a property is generally predicated on big life changes.
 Emotions can run high.
 You want an agent that can stay calm and focused throughout the transaction.
 Look for an agent that responds to phone calls and emails in a timely manner.
 Testimonials are important too.
 Anyone with a computer can put your property on the internet.
 If priced appropriately, it will sell without a degree in marketing (although I have one and that's cool, too.)
 Where your agent shines is writing a good contract, knowing what to look out for, giving you sound advice, setting your expectations of the process (even when it hurts) and getting to closing.
 There is a lot more to being a real estate agent than unlocking doors.
-Service is everything and seeing the big picture is something we're good at.
+Service is everything and seeing the big picture is something I'm good at.